mbforbes/website-3/posts/writing/travel/2022-serbia.md

 ### Food and Drink

 Not pictured, but we had the best ćevapi (grilled sausages w/ flat bread) to date in Belgrade.
-And the dinner feast cost under $2.50 each.
+And that feast of a dinner cost under $2.50 each.

 Visiting cocktail bars in new cities is fun.
 We encountered strong opinions and minimal herby potions in [Ljubljana]({{ "/posts/2022-slovenia/#food-+-drink-interlude" | url }}).
 The bar we visited in Belgrade was willing to build more elaborate rum-based tropical drinks.[^balance] The best part of the place was the big framed picture of Tito---former beloved head of former beloved Yugoslavia.